bisakhmondal/cdp-go/readme.md

 ### A fully functional dynamic parser and analyser for chromium git repo using chrome devtools protocol (CDP)

-A bit background, the main thread spawns a new thread that involves in fetching resources while another thread get fired up periodically and write the fetched content to the disk.

 ## How to run

 ### In Local Environment